 Beluga Lentil Brownies

 Deep, dark, rich, gooey, slightly spicy and surprising, the Beluga lentils are like little chocolate chips inside the brownies.
 The combination is irresistible!
-You will need a 20cm or roughly equivalent oval baking dish.
+You can also bake the brownies in smaller, individual dishes for a little less time, take them out of the oven when they are still shaking in the centre and eat them hot and gooey.
+I like to serve this with vegan ice cream and oat crème fraiche.
+You will need a 20 x 25cm or roughly equivalent rectangular baking dish and baking paper.

 By Alex Mackay